Tricked (graphic novel): Story

-When the novel opens, Ray Beam is mulling over the decline of his career; he's still making money from residuals, but he's unable to write new music.
-He's shaken up when a cute temp at his promotional office asks for his autograph - the machine that automatically signs autographs is on the fritz, so she asked him to do the job himself.
-Ray invites the temp, Lily, into his limo, where he does a line of cocaine and attempts to seduce her.
-She rebuffs him; he realizes that she isn't one of his fans.
+Rock star Ray Beam is mulling over the decline of his career; he is still making money from residuals, but he is unable to write new music.
+Ray is shaken up when Lily, a temp at his promotional office, asks for his autograph - the machine that automatically signs autographs is not working, so she asks Ray to do the job himself.
+Ray invites Lily into his limousine, where he attempts to seduce her.
+She rebuffs him; to his shock, Ray realizes that Lily is not one of his fans.
 This intrigues him, and he offers Lily a job as his "personal assistant."

-At the same time, a girl named Phoebe is taking a bus to the city from New Mexico.
-Her eventual destination: The Little Piggy Diner, owned by Richard Krinker, whom she believes is her father.
-The diner is well known, featured on TV travel shows, but it has a relatively small staff included a waitress named Caprice.
-She ends many years of awful relationships when she meets Boyd, a bartender, during a double date that's going nowhere.
+At the same time, a teenage girl named Phoebe is taking a bus to the city from New Mexico.
+Her eventual destination is The Little Piggy Diner, owned by Richard Krinker, whom she believes is her father.
+The diner has become a popular tourist attraction, but it has a relatively small staff.
+Caprice, a waitress at the restaurant, has never been in a healthy romantic relationship until she meets Boyd, a bartender.
 She starts dating Boyd around the same time Phoebe reconnects with Richard.
-Phoebe is integrated into the diner's life, making a little money with the waitress and hanging out with Richard and her other "father," Richard's partner Frank.
-As she's showing her new friend around the city, Caprice takes Phoebe to a sports memorabilia store called The Dug Out to buy a gift for Boyd.
+Phoebe is integrated into the diner's life, taking a job as a waitress and hanging out with Richard and his significant other, Frank.
+Caprice takes Phoebe to a sports memorabilia store called The Dug Out to buy a gift for Boyd.

-The clerk who sells her the baseball is Nick, a signature forger who has been stealing from the business and lying to his wife about what he does.
-He immediately falls for Caprice and gives her a baseball card with a genuine signature, on the condition she'll have coffee with him.
-She accepts; it just so happens that she's tiring a little bit of Boyd.
-The two of them start dating while the situation with Boyd remains murky.
+Nick, the clerk at the Dug Out, has told his wife, Linn, that he has a successful corporate job; in actuality, he is a signature forger who has been stealing from the business.
+He immediately develops a crush on Caprice after selling her a baseball with a fake signature; feeling guilty, he gives her a full refund and a baseball card with a genuine signature, on the condition she will go on a date with him.
+She accepts because she is feeling dissatisfied in her relationship with Boyd.
+Nick and Caprice begin dating, unbeknownst to Boyd or Linn.

-While all of this is happening, a computer engineer named Steve is going through a severe depression - if not a psychotic period.
-Bitter about his life, especially his love life, he's stopped taking his medication and grows more and more obsessed with his favorite singer, Ray Beam.
-He receives a signed photo from Beam's office; as it happens, it's the original signature that Ray did for Lily.
-Since the signature doesn't match the rest in his (very large) collection, and since Ray drew devil horns and a beard on the photo, Steve obsesses over it.
-A voice in his head helps convince him that this means the real Ray Beam has been replaced by an evil imposter.
-Steve loses his job, gets a gun from his grandmother's house, and plots the assassination of the "phony" Ray.
+While all of this is happening, a computer engineer named Steve has stopped taking his medication, which slowly causes him to go down a psychotic spiral.
+He feels bitter about his life, especially his love life, and he grows more and more obsessed with his favorite singer, Ray Beam.
+He receives a signed photo from Ray's office: the photo that Lily asked Ray to sign himself.
+Since the signature looks different than the signatures on the other Ray Beam photos in Steve's collection, and since Ray drew devil horns and a beard on the photo, Steve obsesses over it.
+A voice in his head convinces Steve that the real Ray Beam has been replaced by an evil imposter.
+Steve loses his job, gets a gun from his grandmother's house, and plots to assassinate the "phony" Ray.